OpenBMB/VisRAG/README.md

 Note:
 1. Our test data can be found in the `VisRAG` Collection on Hugging Face, which is referenced at the beginning of this page.
 2. The parameters listed above are those used in our paper and can be used to reproduce the results.
-3. The evaluation script is configured to use datasets from the Hugging Face repository by default.
-If you're evaluating with datasets downloaded locally, ensure that you remove the `--from_hf_repo` line from `eval.sh` and update the `QRELS_PATH`, `QUERY_PATH`, and `CORPUS_PATH` parameters in `eval.sh` to point to the local files.
+3. The evaluation script is configured to use datasets from Hugging Face by default.
+If you prefer to evaluate using locally downloaded dataset repositories, you can modify the `CORPUS_PATH`, `QUERY_PATH`, `QRELS_PATH` variables in the evaluation script to point to the local repository directory.

 ## VisRAG-Gen
 There are three settings in our generation: text-based generation, single-image-VLM-based generation and multi-image-VLM-based generation.
 Under single-image-VLM-based generation, there are two additional settings: page concatenation and weighted selection.
 For detailed information about these settings, please refer to our paper.